CorganMaillet/NWADSA-Previous-Test/_pages/statements.md

 permalink: /statements/
 ---

-Recent statements and articles by Peninsula DSA.
+Recent statements and articles by Northwest Arkansas DSA.

 <div class="row my-5">
   {% for post in site.posts %}